pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/_index.md

 ---
+title_tag: "Adopting Pulumi: Migrating to Pulumi"
+meta_desc: Migrate from an existing infrastructure management solution to Pulumi.
 title: "Migrate from..."
-title_tag: "Migrating to Pulumi"
-meta_desc: Migrate from an existing infrastructure management solution to Pulumi.
+h1: Migrating from other solutions to Pulumi
 menu:
   usingpulumi:
     identifier: migrating